SkillsUnion/tamkeen-software/docs/1-frontend/html-css/css.md

 ### Codecademy Learn CSS

-Complete all exercises in the following Codecademy lessons when they are assigned in the Rocket course schedule.
+Try to complete all exercises in the following Codecademy lessons to help you get familiarized with CSS.
 You will need to register a Codecademy account if you have not already.

 1. <a href="https://www.codecademy.com/courses/learn-css/lessons/learn-css-setup-and-syntax/exercises/intro-to-css" target="_blank">Setup and Syntax</a>
 2. <a href="https://www.codecademy.com/courses/learn-css/lessons/learn-css-selectors/exercises/type" target="_blank">Selectors</a>